HPD Project Team User Guide

 Periodic Updates to HPD Open Standard

 The HPD Open Standard is revised on a periodic basis, to reflect learning and best practices in reporting, disclosure and transparency regarding building products and associated health information.
-In May 2017, HPDC announced HPD Open Standard version 2.1.
-This minor, “dot release,” revision makes a number of changes to the HPD Open Standard, that Users will want to be aware of.
-For more information on these changes and access the new revision, a good place to start is the Download HPD 2.1 Standard page.
+In December 2018, HPDC implemented HPD Open Standard version 2.1.1.
+This revision makes some key changes to the HPD Open Standard, that Users will want to be aware of.
+For more information on these changes and access the new revision, a good place to start is the Download HPD 2.1.1 Standard page.

 User Guide Versions reflect each Revision